-James McCullough (aged 53) - Non-Executive Director and member of the remuneration committee James is a Non-Executive Director and the CEO of Renalytix.
+James McCullough (aged 53) - Non-Executive Director and member of the remuneration committee and the nomination committee

+James is a Non-Executive Director and the CEO of Renalytix.

 James has experience building emerging technology companies in both the public and private sectors with specific expertise in the life-sciences industry.
 His skills include equity and debt capital formation, strategic development and partnerships, executive team structuring, regulatory issues and marketing.
 The Renalytix IPO was completed in November 2018, raising over £22,000,000 for the company.
 Following successful progress in validatory development, regulatory discussions, reimbursement, pricing and insurance coverage determinations, a follow-on fundraise was arranged in July 2019 at over double the IPO price, enabling expansion of the team and acceleration of key workstreams.
-In July 2020, Renalytix successfully dual-listed on Nasdaq with a market capitalisation of £65.12 million after raising a further \$85 million (approximately £68 million).
+In July 2020, Renalytix successfully dual-listed on Nasdaq with a market capitalisation of £378,130,000 after raising a further \$85,000,000 (approximately £68,000,000).